SayakMukhopadhyay/pax-dei-wiki-management/README.md

 - Inspiration: Contains info that is already present in Extended FAQ
 - Wiki discord: Contains the link to the wiki discord
 - Zones, Nature, and the World: Contains links to other articles only
+- Timeline: A very basic 3 point timeline
+- Solo Play: Contains info that is already present in Extended FAQ
+- Platforms, Cloud-Native, VR, Controller, and Ultrawide Support: Contains some platform info
+- Pax Dei YouTube Community Post announcing the Tech FAQ: Not sure about the source of this.
+Sounds like a response to a query outside Discord
+- Pax Dei(Synopsis): Collection of some statements made for Pax Dei